angelaanozie/alx-low_level_programming/0x00-hello_world/README.md

-File: 3-name: A script that compiles a C file and creates an executable named cisfun
+File: 5-printf.c: A C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line